MrGreensWorkshop/MrGreen-JekyllTheme/README.md

 Creating projects starting from nothing takes a great amount of time.
 Much appreciated if you consider supporting me so that I can continue projects like this and creating new contents for everyone.

-- You can support me on [GitHub Sponsors](https://github.com/sponsors/MrGreensWorkshop "Support me on GitHub Sponsors") (monthly or one time)
+- You can be one of my [GitHub Sponsors](https://github.com/sponsors/MrGreensWorkshop "Support me on GitHub Sponsors") (monthly or one time)
-- You can be one of my patrons on [Patreon](https://patreon.com/MrGreensWorkshop "Be my Patron") (monthly)
+- You can be one of my [Patreons](https://patreon.com/MrGreensWorkshop "Be my Patron") (monthly)
 - You can tip me via [Ko-fi](https://ko-fi.com/MrGreensWorkshop "Tip Me via Ko-fi") (one time)

 ### Contribute